Border reivers: Kinmont Willie

+In 1583, Kinmont Willie Armstrong led 300 reivers into North Tynedale where they stole cattle, horses and sheep, burnt 60 houses and killed 10 men.
+In October 1587, a raid into Tynedale by 400 Scottish attackers led by Kinmont Willie Armstrong led to the partial destruction of Haydon Bridge.

 It is not entirely clear how or why English warden Lord Thomas Scrope captured the infamous Kinmont Willie following a Truce Day in 1596, thus breaking customary law.
 This greatly enraged the Scottish warden of the West March, Walter Scott of Buccleuch, Keeper of Liddesdale, who then led a daring, but successful raid into Carlisle Castle to free Kinmont Willie.
 Among the known outlaws who joined the raid were several notable lawmen and landowners, including Aud Watt of Harden and the Carleton brothers, major landowners in northern Cumberland and former lawmen.

 This event is remembered in the ballad Kinmont Willie.

 This jailbreak greatly upset Queen Elizabeth I and created a diplomatic dispute between the two kingdoms.
 After several months, during which he led raids into England, Bold Buccleuch eventually surrendered, travelled to London, and returned in exchange for his son, emerging from the ordeal as a changed man.

 End of the Border

 By the death of Elizabeth I of England, things had come to such a pitch along the border that the English government considered re-fortifying and rebuilding Hadrian's Wall.
 When Elizabeth died, there was an especially violent outbreak of raiding known as "Ill Week", resulting from the convenient belief that the laws of a kingdom were suspended between the death of a sovereign and the proclamation of the successor.
 Upon his accession to the English throne, James VI of Scotland (who became James I of England) moved hard against the reivers, abolishing border law and the very term "Borders" in favour of "Middle Shires", and dealing out stern justice to reivers.
-Although the Border Reivers vanished following James IV/I suppression, patterns of lawlessness and organised criminal activity reportedly persisted in parts of the borderlands into the early reign of George III.
+Although the Border reivers vanished following James IV/I suppression, patterns of violence and feuding, lawlessness and organised criminal activity reportedly persisted in parts of the borderlands into the early reign of George III.